 Experienced traditional saunas users can spend anywhere between 5-30 minutes in a sauna per session.
 However, if you are a beginner you should aim to start at the lower end of this time frame and gently work your way up if you feel comfortable doing so.
 Never stay in longer than feels comfortable.

 HOW OFTEN TO SAUNA?

 How often should you sauna?
 The frequency at which you jump in the sauna will depend on how you feel and how your body adapts to the intense heat.
 Many experienced users like to sauna three times per week.
 That’s working out at about every other day.
 Our advice is to start low and slowly increase the frequency if you feel comfortable doing so.
-Once per week is a good start for a beginner.
+Once per week is a good starting point for a beginner.

 ARE THEY SAFE?

+How to stay safe in a traditional sauna.
 Traditional sauna is safe for the majority of people.
 However, if you have never used a sauna before, are pregnant, or have any underlying health conditions you should seek medical advice before using a sauna.
 People who suffer heat intolerance, have a heart condition, or suffer from high blood pressure may be advised to avoid using a sauna.